-Our aim is to provide a high quality Science education where students are enthused, successful and make excellent progress.
-We will do this through excellent teaching and learning, effective management and constructive monitoring.
+Our aim is to provide a high-quality Science education where students are enthused, successful and make excellent progress.
+We offer excellent teaching and learning, effective management and constructive monitoring.
 We provide opportunities for learning in a wide variety of ways including practical investigation, theoretical study, and extra-curricular enrichment activities.
-We are committed to giving all students a comprehensive science education, hope to give students the skills and knowledge necessary to take leading roles in the science and technology driven workplace.
+We hope to give all students a comprehensive science education, hope to give students the skills and knowledge necessary to take leading roles in the science and technology-driven workplace.

 See the latest news from the Science Department here.

 Year 7 and 8 students study a combined Science course which covers all appropriate aspects of Biology, Chemistry and Physics.
 This work is vital in underpinning GCSE level study, focusing on the development of investigative skills and the gaining of scientific knowledge.
 Students are encouraged to develop skills whilst enhancing their understanding of the Universe.

 The majority of students in years 9, 10 and 11 follow this pathway.
 This course builds on skills developed throughout Key Stage 3.
 Terminal examinations are held in June of Year 11.
 Although a “Combined Science” qualification Biology, Chemistry and Physics topics are taught separately by specialist teachers.
 This qualification can be used to access further study at A-level.

 AQA Separate Science GCSEs in Biology, Chemistry and Physics

 Our most able students in Years 9, 10 and 11 follow this pathway.
 This course builds on the skills developed in KS3 but offers additional extension and depth to challenge students.
 All subjects are taught by specialist teachers and are examined through terminal examinations in June of Year 11.
 This pathway is an excellent route into further scientific study at A-level and beyond.